What You Will Learn in This Article

 Magnesium Oxide is one form of magnesium I’d avoid.
 Its main purpose is just as a laxative, as its absorption is only about 4%.
 It literally goes straight through you.
 Unfortunately, it can still cause problems.
 We’ve had readers write in, telling us about joint pain and GI problems when they take Mag oxide.

 It might not even be good for you.
 A Taiwanese study of adults over 65 found that hip fractures were more common in those who took Magnesium oxide supplements.
-(17)
+(17) Magnesium oxide is not recommended.

 Mag glycinate (also called magnesium chelate, magnesium bisglycinate, magnesium diglycinate) is the best all-round magnesium to take.
 It’s the form of magnesium I take on a daily basis.
 This magnesium is “chelated” or bound to the amino acid, glycinate.
 It’s a form of magnesium that’s less likely to cause GI effects and isn’t the form to take if you need a laxative.